The following Property guidance note provides comprehensive and up to date legal information covering:

 All deposits taken by landlords for residential assured shorthold tenancies (ASTs) in England and Wales must be protected by a tenancy deposit scheme (TDS).
 The parties to an AST cannot contract out of the obligations.

-There are two types of TDSs, namely insurance-based schemes and custodial schemes.
+There are two types of TDSs: insurance-based schemes and custodial schemes.
 They are intended to:

 allow tenants to get all or part of their deposit back when they are entitled to it and make any disputes easier to resolve

-encourage landlords and tenants to make a clear agreement from the start on a property's
+encourage landlords and tenants to make a clear agreement from the start on the property's condition so that a landlord is not left out of pocket when a tenancy expires and a tenant leaves

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.